livioribeiro/selva/docs/extensions/sqlalchemy.md

           url: "oracle+oracledb_async://user:pass@localhost/?service_name=XEPDB1"
     ```

-    1.  "default" connection will be registered without name
+    1.  "default" connection will be registered without a name
-    2. Will be registered as "postgres"
+    2. Will be registered with the name "postgres"

 === "application/service.py"
     ```python